 The best types of base for this rubber play flooring are smooth, permeable, strong surfaces.
-This is important as we need to make sure that the playground flooring will be strong and safe for use by children every day.
+This is important as we need to make sure that the school playground flooring will be strong and safe for use by children every day.
 Here are some common specifications that we can lay wetpour onto.

 Porous Stone Base

 One of the most commonly used wetpour sub base specifications in a playground is a porous stone surface.
 This is made up of lots of loose stones which, when compacted, provide a stable and permeable finish.
 The porosity means that water will drain through it and into the ground, reducing any risk of flooding on the play area.

 Laying this type of foundation for a playground surface will typically use this process: